 Do I need to stockpile food or household supplies?

 No. Wholesalers are managing their supply chains to ensure there is enough for everyone.
 Supermarkets, many local food shops, and takeaways, will deliver to your home, many of them without delivery charges.
 You can find local suppliers on our Shopping and Deliveries page.

 What is ‘social distancing’ and who should be doing it?

-According to the latest instructions from the UK Government – EVERYONE MUST PRACTICE SOCIAL DISTANCING.
-This means avoiding social contact and staying at least 2 metres away from other people.
-Work at home if possible.
-You MUST NOT visit friends or family, go to parks or public places.
-You must only shop for essentials like food and medicine.
+According to the instructions from the UK Government – EVERYONE MUST PRACTICE SOCIAL DISTANCING.
+This means avoiding social contact and staying at least 1 metre and preferably 2 metres away from other people.

 Should people avoid shaking hands?